BobWalsh/laterpay1/PITCHME.md

 - JavaScript: React, Angular, or vanilla JS
 - APIs: for CMS, shopping carts, or restricting content
 - Markup: regular HTML, templated markup
-- ...and only a server serving out html files.
+- ...And only a server to output html files (a CDN).

 ---
 ### Advantages